florianbuehler/react-neon-components/README.md

 ### Available Properties

-`react-neon` currently supports the following properties:
+`react-neon-components` currently supports the following properties:

 - **color** - `string` [required]: The color of the element.
 It can be every valid CSS color - e.g. `red`, `rgb(255,0,0)` or `##ff0000`.
 - **fontSize** - `string` [optional]: The font size of the element in `rem`, `em` or `px`.